negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 Vignette: getting to wise 3 different ways, taking 33 bus
 ```

+## Navigation makes navigable
 I realize the city is not a fixed and inherently bounded object which pre-exists my encounter and which I, the geographer-researcher, may separate myself from in order to map from a distanced, exterior position. `Rather, the city is physical-conceptual field whose emergent topology is performatively constituted through my everyday navigations.`

 The field becomes where fieldwork is done... everywhere I go.
 Riding the bus, walking the bridge, talking geography with a stranger at my favorite brewery.
+My thesis output, this web-field-site, is a collage of bits and pieces written with the field––the bridge, the plaza, the brewery on a notepad, voice recorder, napkin *[elaborate, in Tactics]*.
 I propose an orientation to geography research where the field is not a site separate from where spatial analyses are produced, maps rendered, and urban geography written.
 Bringing this orientation to the ground, as praxis, means assuming the field of encounter as **interlocutor.** I invoke **research-creation** to initiate such a dialogue with the world, asking

 ```
 What could it mean to think *with* place, to *feel* the city?